profile-sh/docs/projects/gh_workflows_project.md

 Software development involves several steps (installation, development, build, and deploy) that are repeated forever.
 GitHub workflows are a way to automate the software development cycle.
 This project is an example focused walk through of  GitHub workflows and actions.
 Visit [GitHub workflows and actions](https://docs.github.com/en/actions) for further help.

 <details open>

   <summary> ## 1.
 Workflow setup </summary>

-  We need to create a public organization and two repos under it:
+  We need a public organization and two repos under it:

   ### 1.1 Exercise: Create workflow repos